S-278/Oxygen-Membrane-Reactor-Modelling/README.md

 Prequisites
 --------------------------------------------------------------------------------------------------------------------------------------
--Numpy
+- Numpy
--Scipy
+- Scipy
--Cantera (tested with version 2.6.0)
+- Cantera (tested with version 2.6.0)
--Matplotlib (used for plotting in the examples)
+- Matplotlib (used for plotting in the examples)
 --------------------------------------------------------------------------------------------------------------------------------------